The Silver Case: Development

 When designing the characters, both Suda and Miyamoto had creative input: Suda would explain the characters to Miyamoto and show him fashion magazines to demonstrate the style of clothing he wanted each character to have, then Miyamoto would create his own vision and make his own choices about clothing.
 The two would then agree on a middle ground and Miyamoto would then create the character illustrations.
 His dark artistic style was a conscious emulation of film noir.
 He incorporated general visual references to multiple films including Metropolis, Gattaca, Heat, and Seven.
 While it was set in the then-present day of 1999, it incorporated futuristic concepts drawn from the works of William Gibson.
 Suda told him to design characters Morikawa and Kotobuki to be like characters from the television series Taiyō ni Hoero!.
 The music was composed by Masafumi Takada, who would go on to work extensively in the video game industry and contribute to future games developed by Grasshopper Manufacture.
 One of the major parts of the score was the main theme, which was used as a leitmotif throughout The Silver Case.
 He used the main theme, in addition to other dedicated character motifs, to create remixes and tunes that highlighted important parts of the game.

 The game's two scenarios were handled by different writers: Suda wrote the "Transmitter" scenario, while the "Placebo" scenario was written by Masahi Ooka and Sako Kato.
 Suda's focus on the activities of a serial killer was in reaction to government censorship on general media following the Kobe child murders and its resultant controversy.
-To avoid trouble with the censors, Suda did not feature death from decapitation, in addition to focusing on the investigators rather than the murderer.
+To avoid trouble with the censors, Suda did not feature death scenes from the victims, in addition to focusing on the investigators rather than the murderer.
 According to Suda, before writing the scenario, the team created the setting and the social structure, with the main crime as the central event: rather than focusing on a particular character, the game instead looked at characters on either side of the crime, with the main theme being described as "human power VS. human power".
 This theme, in addition to delving into justice, evil and sin during the narrative, was intended by Suda to make the game original within its genre.
 The focus on crime would carry over into Suda's later scenario work.
 The character Tetsugoro Kusabi was based by Suda on his own ideal future vision of himself.
 Uehara came from his contemplation on what made someone a serial killer.
 In addition to the Kobe murders, Suda drew inspiration from the film Henry: Portrait of a Serial Killer.
 Another inspiration was Jean-Luc Godard's film Nouvelle Vague.